bfetler/mapreduce/README.md

 Functional Programming languages usually implement the [_MapReduce_](https://hacks.mozilla.org/2015/01/from-mapreduce-to-javascript-functional-programming/) paradigm, including the Map, Filter, and Reduce functions.

-While it is possible to write imperative _MapReduce_ code, functional methods usually use immutable arrays, are optimized for execution speed, and are easier to read and reason about.
+While it is possible to write imperative _MapReduce_ code, functional methods are easier to read and reason about, and usually use immutable arrays and are optimized for execution speed.

 A few simple examples of _MapReduce_ are given in the JavaScript files.
 + imperative.js shows imperative implementations of map, filter, and reduce functions.
 It works, but isn't elegant.